How to do more than just make it through each day with your toddler. Tips to structure your toddler’s day and really thrive!

 Language Development for Your Toddler

 As your toddler starts to speak more, it will be easier for this to be a focus for you.
 Your toddler will demonstrate more and more the vast amount that he understands.
-You will most likely be quite shocked.
-We were even shocked with Kaitlyn.
-Continue to work on language development.
+You will most likely be quite shocked at how much your child really understands.
+Continue to work on language development with these activities:

 - Sign Language: It isn’t too late to start this.
 Watch for words that would help your child avoid tantrums or words that your child seems to try to communicate but can’t say yet.
 It can also come in handy for those words that sound the same.
 Many toddlers pronounce words very similarly.
 If you have signs to turn to, you can help have more effective communication.
 If you have been doing this for a while, you can most likely do a new word each day, or at least several per week.
 Sign Language